Nested resources

 $ git add . $ git commit -m "Tickets can now be edited" $ git push

-In this section, you implemented edit
+In this section, you implemented edit and update for the

-by using the scoped finders and some familiar methods,
+TicketsController by using the scoped finders and some familiar methods,

-.
+such as update.
 You’ve got one more part to go: deletion.

 Deleting tickets